danielringch/xiamon/docu/plugin/storjnode.md

-# The Xiamon sysmonitor plugin
+# The Xiamon storjnode plugin

 This plugin monitors a storj SNO instance.